araobp/onos-app/README.md

 ##Comparison with OpenDaylight

 OpenDaylight project provides ["opendaylight-startup-archetype"](https://wiki.opendaylight.org/view/OpenDaylight_Controller:MD-SAL:Startup_Project_Archetype).
 I used the archetype and felt that it is heavily dependent on YANG and MD-SAL: APIs for datastore transactions and RPCs.
+OpenDaylight is good for network management.

 On the other hand, ONOS developers can use very standard Java APIs such as "Map.put(K key, V value)" or @Activate annotaion.

+ONOS also provides two kinds of datastore:
+- ECMAP (Eventually Consistent KVS supporting Java's Map interface)
+- RAFT (Stronglly Consistent KVS supporting Java's Map interface)

+ONOS is good for networking services requiring BASE for high performance and linear scalability.